Image

 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-The consequences of an administrative hearing suspension depend on your record in Bridgeton, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Bridgeton and across Missouri:

 With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
 Losing your license can affect your job, daily responsibilities, and overall mobility in Bridgeton, MO.